Samq64/blissboard/README.md

 ## Setup

-The site loads a JSON file using `fetch()`, so it needs to be run with an HTTP server.
-If Python is installed it can be done by running `python3 -m http.server`.
+After cloning, simply start a localhost server.
+If Python is installed this can be done by running `python -m http.server`.

 ## Scratch version